themattman/mongodb-raspberrypi-binaries/README.md

 ## Pi Support

 * Raspberry Pi 5: **New!!** Smoke-tested on real hardware.
-Beginning with [r7.0.3](https://github.com/themattman/mongodb-raspberrypi-binaries/releases/tag/r7.0.3-rpi-unofficial).
+Beginning with [r7.0.3](https://github.com/themattman/mongodb-raspberrypi-binaries/releases/tag/r7.0.3-rpi-unofficial) and [r6.0.12](https://github.com/themattman/mongodb-raspberrypi-binaries/releases/tag/r6.0.12-rpi-unofficial).
 * Raspberry Pi 4: Tested.
 I have this running on real hardware with an uptime greater than one year.
 * Raspberry Pi 3: Untested, unlikely to work.
 May release a build in the future for this platform.